jushii/StateMachineController/README.md

 [Readme and repository is work in progress]

 # StateMachineController
 StateMachineController is a finite state machine (FSM) controller for Unity.
+Divide your game logic to different state machines and let StateMachineController handle updating them.

+Changing a state is simple!

+call `this.StateMachine.ChangeState((int)BattleMode.MOVING, (object)null);`

+Need to pass custom data to the next state?

+call `this.StateMachine.ChangeState((int)BattleMode.END_BATTLE, BattleData);`

+To change state machine:

+call `this.StateMachine.ChangeStateMachine(StateMachineType.SHOP);`

 #### Features
-* A single class (StateMachineController) to run all your state machines
+* A single class to run all your state machines
-    * Runs Update(), FixedUpdate() and LateUpdate() for all your state machines
+    * StateMachineController runs Update(), FixedUpdate() and LateUpdate() for all your state machines
 * MasterStateMachine that can hold multiple state machines
     * Individual state machines can call MasterStateMachine to change the active state machine
 * StateMachineController can run multiple MasterStateMachines
 * Pass your own data to other states when changing states
 1) Bundle your custom data in one state
 ```
 // Bundle your custom data